Diderot-Language/examples/README.md

 which should show "42".
 If you've gotten this far, you have successfully built Diderot, and compiled and run a Diderot program!

+#### (6) Try the rest of the examples

+The beginning of this README.md lists the examples in a sensible order for reading and experimenting, from simple to complex (after [`hello`](hello/) is [`heron`](heron/)).
+The idea is that later examples build on ideas and features shown in earlier examples.

+If you use Diderot for your own research or teaching, please share it with the [diderot-language](https://goo.gl/kXpxhV) Google group, and consider adding some new examples here.